jvansch1/ycharts-wiki/Redux-AppState.md

 The Specifications are summarized as below:
   1. Calling AppState's various update methods should apply the change to the global state
   2. Such changes should also be reflected on the url
-  3. When url is set for the first time
+  3. When url is set for the first time, XXXXX
   4. When url is manually changed, the global state should change accordingly, if such change is valid